-- The stream prefix can only be used in a connector declaration. - A stream connector must have exactly one scalar variable with the flow prefix.
+- The stream prefix can only be used in a connector declaration. - A stream connector must have exactly one scalar variable with the flow prefix. - [The idea is that all stream variables of a connector are associated with this flow variable.]

-[The idea is that all stream variables of a connector are associated with this flow variable.] - For every outside connector (see section 9.1.2), one equation is generated for every variable with the stream prefix (to describe the propagation of the stream variable along a model hierarchy).
+For every outside connector (see section 9.1.2), one equation is generated for every variable with - For every outside connector (see section 9.1.2), one equation is generated for every variable with the stream prefix (to describe the propagation of the stream variable along a model hierarchy).
 For the exact definition, see the end of section 15.2. - For inside connectors (see section 9.1.2), variables with the stream prefix do not lead to connection equations. - Connection equations with stream variables are generated in a model when using inStream or actualStream, see section 15.2 and section 15.3.